Send the link below via email or IMCopy

 Instead, they get KY and VA to pass state resolutions which nullify (cancel) Alien and Sedition

-Brings up idea that states can void federal laws
+Brings up idea that states can bypass federal laws

 1799- Adams avoids war.
 France asks for peace talks again.
 Quasi-War over.